Review—Star 80 (1980, dir. Bob Fosse)

 In Star 80, he stars as Paul Snider opposite Mariel Hemingway as Stratten.
 It’s another great performance as Roberts gets under the skin of the oily Snider, but also finds the thin wire of humanity that still exists in his grasping frame.

 Hemingway too is wonderful, but in a Mariel Hemingway-esque way—she brings the same vulnerability to the role as she did to her character in Woody Allen‘s Manhattan.
+With Hemingway, you’re never sure if she’s acting acting, or just acting.
+Probably both (or neither).

 In fact, Hemingway is brilliantly cast as the Vancouver-born-and-raised beauty.
 Her Dorothy is a lot more sympathetic than the Stratten who appears in this clip from The Tonight Show: